Remote users of ID7B2 should read the CHESS Remote User Guide.

 Streaming video only uses bandwidth if it is actually displayed.
 If your connection is sluggish and you are trying to figure out why, minimizing the video windows is a good place to start.

 While using NX, keyboard and mouse input can come from either the local desktop or your remote NX window.
 Please do not hijack the mouse while MacCHESS staff are performing alignment or maintenance.
+Multiple people trying to control the desktop can result in windows being stretched or the wrong buttons being pressed.

 Data collected at CHESS can be retrieved with Globus as explained in the Data